How to Heal Your Heart So You Can Love Again

 Bad memory isn’t always a bad thing, after all.

-5. Use your pain
+7. Use your pain

 Photo by Cathal Mac an Bheatha on Unsplash

-One of my favorite quotes says,
+One of my favourite quotes says,

-“There is nothing more whole than a broken heart” – Rabbi Menachem Mendel of Kotzk
+“There is nothing more whole than a broken heart”

 Heartbreak can be brutal, but it can also be beautiful.
-It can shatter you, but it can surely strengthen you.

 Some people die of heartache, while others use their pain to guide them through the highest path a person could lead.